God is love, and those who live in love live in God and God lives in them.

 For those going ahead with their wedding, it could be possible to have a blessing at a future date with more friends and family in attendance.
 Prayers can also be said during the service for any who are unable to attend.

-St. James' Staveley, St. Anne's Ings and St. Cuthbert's Kentmere are all lovely church venues for your wedding and we are committed to working with you to make you wedding day truly memorable.
+All our churches are lovely venues for your wedding and we are committed to working with you to make you wedding day truly memorable.
 Please contact us, or fill in the wedding enquiry form below, if you would like to talk about planning your wedding with us.

 St. James' Church Staveley offers a village setting for a wedding with the beautiful William Morris and Burne-Jones window as a backdrop.
 We can accommodate up to 150 guests and our Mothers' Union will offer to serve your guests refreshments after the service, while you have your photographs taken in and around the church building.